Falls From Height Solicitors — Scotland

 - Supply appropriate safety equipment

-If these duties aren’t met and you’re injured as a result, you may have grounds to pursue a fall from heights compensation claim.
+If these duties aren’t met and you’re injured as a result, you may have grounds to pursue a fall from height compensation claim.

 Workplace accidents can occur for many reasons, especially when safety measures aren’t properly maintained.
 Employees can also sustain injuries from:

-- Falling down steps or stairs: Poor lighting, cluttered steps, damaged staircases and uneven or slippery steps can cause workers to slip, trip or lose their balance, resulting in painful, severe injuries.
+- Falling down steps or stairs: Poor lighting, cluttered steps, damaged staircases, and uneven or slippery steps can cause workers to slip, trip or lose their balance, resulting in painful, severe injuries, sometimes including a traumatic brain injury.

 - Falling through roofs: Workers in the construction or maintenance industries are particularly vulnerable to falls through roofs.
 Inadequate safety equipment, such as harnesses or safety nets, can result in a severe workplace injury or even death.

-- Falling into uncovered holes or trenches: Open holes, trenches and unmarked excavations pose serious danger on construction sites and other workplaces.
+- Falling into uncovered holes or trenches: Open holes, trenches and unmarked excavations pose danger on construction sites and other workplaces.
+These can lead to accidents-at-work compensation claims.

 Falls can have a devastating impact on the victim and their families.
 Even a fall from a relatively low level can cause long-lasting injuries.
 A serious injury at work may force you to change jobs or stop working altogether, leading to a potential loss or reduction in earnings.

 Working at heights carries risk, but employees are still entitled to safe conditions, proper equipment and adequate training.
 If an accident occurs without proper safeguards, you may be able to pursue a fall from height claim.
-This means pursuing compensation for both your injuries and the wider effect the accident has had on your life.
+This means pursuing compensation for both your injuries and the wider effects and consequences the accident has had on your life.

-The compensation could cover loss of earnings, treatment costs, and other expenses incurred due to your injuries.
-It can also compensate for the impact on you and your family, particularly in the case of accidents that involve serious injury or death.
+The compensation could cover loss of earnings, treatment costs, and other expenses incurred as a result of your injuries.
+It can also compensate for the impact on you and your family, particularly where the accidents involve serious injury or death.

 To protect your health and strengthen your claim, it’s important to follow these steps: